dantasse/nghd_info/README.md

 then if one of them is time-consuming, you don't have to re-create that every time you re-create anything.

-Demographics/ is from pghsnap.com, or http://www.pittsburghpa.gov/dcp/snap/
+demographics/ is from pghsnap.com, or http://www.pittsburghpa.gov/dcp/snap/
 Demographic data from the census.
+Also `demographics/blocks_housing` which is from America Fact Finder.

+TODO: should I be organizing all these data files into the same place?